Add content to your website

 The <title> tag controls the text that appears in your website’s browser tab and the name of your site when it appears in search results.
 Nice!

 We can use the <meta> tag multiple times to give the browser extra info about our page.
 In this case, we’re telling it which character set to use.
 All you need to know here is that UTF-8 text means special symbols like emojis will appear as expected.
+We’ll include it first, before any other text elements, to make sure all our text is displayed properly.

 Here’s the whole index.html file for reference: